twpayne/chezmoi/docs/REFERENCE.md

 must be defined in the source state. chezmoi will not create parent directories automatically.

+The optional boolean `encrypted` field specifies whether the file or archive is encrypted.

 If `type` is `file` then the target is a file with the contents of `url`.
 The optional boolean field `executable` may be set, in which case the target file will be executable.